selvamd/feature_generating_graphs/README.md

 ## FGG is a structured graph
 	- Node is the prototype for objects (or conversely objects are instances of a node)
-	- Edges are defined by connection between a set of nodes and therefore are prototypes for relationships.
+	- Edges are defined as connection between a set of nodes and therefore are prototypes for relationships.
-	- Analogous to objects for node, link refers to an instance of an edge (or a relationship)
+	- Analogous to objects for node, link refers to an instance of an edge (or a relationship between a set of objects)
 	- Edges connecting more than 2 nodes are possible and create what are called as Hypergraphs

 Attributes can be added to both nodes and edges and its instances are timeseries objects and not scalar values